sounisi5011/metalsmith-pug-extra/README.md

 <details>
 <summary>reuse</summary>

-If set to true, it will reuse the options value set in the `render ()` function just before.
+If set to `true`, it will reuse the options value set in the `render()` function just before.
+This option is intended to improve the convenience of regenerating generated HTML.

 Default value: